-Danielle Neyts, Tourism Ireland Belgium, said: “Tourism Ireland was delighted to invite this group of influential journalists to visit Wicklow and Ireland.
-Seeing is believing – so fact-finding visits like this are an extremely important element of our publicity and PR programme in these countries; they are a really effective way for us to get positive exposure for Wicklow through the media, helping us to showcase the superb tourism experience on offer here to thousands of potential holidaymakers from Luxembourg, France and Germany.”
+Danielle Neyts, Tourism Ireland Belgium, said: “Tourism Ireland was delighted to invite this group of influential journalists to visit Dublin and Wicklow.
+Seeing is believing – so fact-finding visits like this are an extremely important element of our publicity and PR programme in Belgium and France; they are a really effective way for us to get positive exposure for Ireland through the media, helping us to showcase the superb tourism experience on offer here to thousands of potential Belgian and French holidaymakers.”

 Luxair will operate four direct flights from Luxembourg to Dublin every week from this summer and Tourism Ireland will be taking every opportunity to highlight the route.
 Danielle Neyts continued: “Luxair’s decision to resume its direct Luxembourg to Dublin service is good news indeed for tourism to the island of Ireland.
 We look forward to working closely with Luxair and Dublin Airport, to maximise the promotion of this route and to help drive demand for the flights.
 As an island destination, the importance of convenient, direct flights to Ireland cannot be overstated; we know there is a proven correlation between access to Ireland and growth in visitor numbers.”

 - Tourism Ireland is the organisation responsible for promoting the island of Ireland overseas as a leading holiday destination.